miharekar/mrsi-gallery/README.md

 =============

 mrsi gallery is a simple full screen background image gallery that uses CSS3 background-size attribute instead of JavaScript for completely filling up the browser window with images.
+It also uses CSS3 tranitions if possible to fade between the pictures so it's ultra fast.

 Browser Support
 -------